 Did you know there is a food mycotoxin that is a potent endocrine disruptor?
 This means it mimics or interferes with the body's hormones.
 In this case it mimics estrogen.
 This mycotoxin is called zearalenone and in some countries a metabolite of zearalenone under the name of Zeranol (trade name Ralgro®) is sold for use as a steroid hormone to make pigs, sheep and beef cattle grow faster and increase the efficiency of converting feed into meat.
+This mycotoxin is used to decrease the amount of calories animals need to fatten up.
+By injecting a pellet of the mycotoxin into the ear of cattle it will decrease their need for calories by 30% and help them fatten up. (consider this toxin probably does the same in humans and is why mold senstitive folks have trouble losing weight).
 The USA is one country that has approved use of this mycotoxin metabolite as a hormonal stumulant for livestock.
 The safety of using zeranol as a growth promoter has been debated ever since it was approved by the US Food and Drug Administration.

 Both the zearalenone found in food as well as zeranol used as an inplant in animals are able to bind to the active site of human estrogen receptor alpha and beta in the same manner as 17 beta-estradiol.
 This implicates the mycotoxin and zeranol in estrogen sensitive cancers such as breast cancer.
 It has also been found that sperm quality of sons of "high beef consumers" is lower than those in males whose mothers ate less beef during pregnancy.
 There are many additional studies that implicate zearalenone and zeranol as endocrine disruptors and possible factors in causing cancer.